zulip/zulip/docs/outreach/experience.md

 direction, and let the PR author know when you expect to provide a more detailed review.

-Make sure the GitHub comments on the PR are always clear on the status -- e.g. buddy code review has been requested, feedback is being discussed, code buddy has approved the PR, etc. This will help project maintainers know when it's time to move on to the next step of the review process.
+Make sure the GitHub comments on the PR are always clear on the status -- e.g., buddy code review has been requested, feedback is being discussed, code buddy has approved the PR, etc. This will help project maintainers know when it's time to move on to the next step of the review process.